Service Engine Status Check (Service Check)

 Essential running processes

 There are several processes that must be active on a service engine for it to operate properly.
 The required processes are different depending on which types of services are running on the service engine.
-(See Service Engine for more information on what services are available to be run on a service engine.)
+(See Service Engine for more information about what services are available to be run on a service engine.)

 • For the remote collector/remote poller service